rileyweber-byte/engineering-project/README.md

 What does my code currently do?

 My code currently starts by defining a function which is my random number generator 1-12.
 It then asks for player's input on what is your name.
 It then repsonds back by saying hello (name).
 It then creates a variable with my function I created earlier, and it prints that function as a integer.
 Then, I created a while loop for when my random number is less than 21.
 Everytime it is, I ask whether the player wants to stay or go.

-MY CODE:
-import random
-def my_random_number():
-    return random.randint(1,12)
-player = input("Your name? ")
-print("Hello, "+player)
-rando = my_random_number()
-print(my_random_number())
-while my_random_number() < 21:
-    x = input("Do you want to stay or go? ") if x == "go":
-        rando += random.randint(1,12)
-        print(rando)
-        if rando == 21:
-            print("You Win!")
-            break
-        if rando > 21:
-            print("You Went Over 21 You Lose!")
-            break
+If he goes, it will add on a random generated nuber 1-12 to the base number that was printed.
+It then keeps going until someone says stay instead of go, the number = 21 in which you win! will be said, or the number is over 21 in which it will say "You went over 21.
+You Lose!.
+It then stops the game with a break statement after that is done.

+What areas would I like guidance on?